Bull Terrier VS Great Dane

 Size and Appearance

 The Bull Terrier is a medium-sized dog weighing 50–70 pounds and standing 21–22 inches tall.
-In comparison, the Great Dane is giant-sized at 110–175 pounds and 28–32 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Great Dane is giant-sized at 110–175 pounds and 28–32 inches.
+The size difference is significant and affects space requirements, food costs, and handling.

 Temperament